OuhscBbmc/redcap-manual-v1/check/testing.md

 Jan.
 8, 1999      jan 8 1999          1999-1-8    8 Jan ‘99
 ```

-A subsequent analysis would report there were 8 different dates entered, instead of 8 people with the same birthdate.
+A subsequent analysis would report there were 8 different dates entered, instead of 8 people with the same birth date.
 And forget about being able to calculate someone's current age based on these data!
 Use data validation in REDCap whenever possible.
 Go through your items and figure out if you can validate each field in some way.
 Even something like "Child's age" could be entered numerous ways in a free-text field: